-Remain in the pose for a couple of minutes, then release your hands and gently role to the side.
+Remain in the pose for a couple of minutes, then release your hands and gently roll to the side.

 Sit on the floor, close to a wall.
 Now release your torso downward and swing your legs up onto the wall.
 Try to have the base of your pelvis 4-6 inches away from the wall, so your legs are at an angle, with just the heels of your feet in contact with the wall.

-Place your hands wherever they’re most comfortable – resting near your hips, with your hands on your belly, or with your hands interlace behind your head (as in the previous pose).
+Place your hands wherever they’re most comfortable – resting near your hips, with your hands on your belly, or with your hands interlaced behind your head (as in the previous pose).

-Reach up gently through your heals to fully extend your legs.
+Reach up gently through your heels to fully extend your legs.
 Allow your eyes to gently close and welcome whatever physical sensations you become aware of.